Common Washing Machine Drainage Problems

 Proper Detergent Usage

 Use only HE (High Efficiency) detergent in HE washing machines, and follow the manufacturer's dosage recommendations carefully.
-More detergent doesn't mean cleaner clothes—it means more residue coating your drain system.
+More detergent doesn't mean cleaner clothes.
+It means more residue coating your drain system.
 Most people use 2-3 times more detergent than necessary, creating unnecessary buildup.

 Load Management